 What Do I Need to Do to Receive Postbacks?

-If you want to start receiving fraud postbacks from Singular, please contact the Singular support team and give us the following details:
+To start receiving fraud postbacks from Singular, contact the Singular support team and give us the following details:

 - An API endpoint to post postbacks to (it can be the same endpoint that you use to receive install postbacks);